nighthawkcoders/python-pages/_posts/2023-11-14-CSP-binary_logic.md

 ### UI Concept/Design

-Conceptualize on a UI that will illustrate binary and decimal.
+Conceptualize a UI that will illustrate binary and decimal.
 In learning these concepts, it is best to code and example to illustrate what is happening.

 - *n Right Shifts (divides by 2^n); n Left Shifts (multiplies by 2^n)*
 - Add buttons for  "<<"   and  " >>"